crownstone/crownstone-microapp/docs/CONTROL_FLOW.md

 Hence, before handling a new interrupt, the microapp will copy the contents of the shared buffers to an internal stack.
 Once it finishes handling the interrupt, the top buffer can be popped from the stack and back to the shared buffer.
 In most common use cases, an interrupt will be handled and return before bluenet generates another interrupt.
 However, when an interrupt handler generates too many consecutive requests, or contains async calls, bluenet may generate an interrupt before the previous one is finished.
 This leads to nested interrupts.
-The microapp limits the maximum amount of concurrent interrupts via the stack height.
+The microapp limits the maximum amount of concurrent interrupts via the maximum stack height.
 If the stack is full when a new interrupt is generated, the interrupt is dropped.

 ## Minimal example
 Let's consider the following `loop()` in the microapp:
 ```
 void loop() {
-    Serial.println("Loop");
+    Serial.println("Hello");
 }
 ```
 This is what is happening under the hood: